Skip to content

 How does FAT differ from SAT and commissioning?

-How Sinospect handles the FAT step
+How Sinospect uses the FAT

 See the cluster guide on factory acceptance testing for the broader workflow, or how Sinospect works for the full execution method.
+After the FAT, the same team runs pre-shipment inspection in China to confirm that what passed the test is what actually ships.

 Frequently asked questions